SypherKx/AutoFlow-Agency-/README.md

 ## 🚀 Getting Started

-Follow these steps to set up your own instance of AutoFlow Agency OS.
+Follow these steps to set up your own instance of FlowLabs.

 1.  **Clone the Repository:**
     ```bash